Political dialogue event

 - climate resilience & food and nutrition security,

-- leave no one behind & feminist development cooperation?
+- leave no one behind & gender equality?

 Parliamentary State Secretary of the Federal Ministry of Economic Cooperation and Development (BMZ), Dr. Bärbel Kofler will close the event by commenting on the identified synergies in consideration of the comparative strengths and potentials of a stronger German contribution.